This Is Our Time – Now We Drum!

 The benefits of this particular group seem to be endless and many members are willing to share the good news.
 For resident Bobbie Judge, it is all about the atmosphere and positive feelings.
 “I enjoy it very much and I can see that a lot of people do.
 We come down here and relax and make some music – it’s really good for us and it’s good to continue it.”
 Based on the feedback, the group does not appear to be going anywhere anytime soon, that is, if they do not get famous in the meantime.

 Throughout the year, the Now We Drum! group has performed on multiple “tours,” each consisting of a theme and including various rhythmic patterns.
-Last week, the holiday spirit was in full swing as the group performed a special Christmas show for fellow residents, staff members, and volunteers.
+This week, the group performed a special Turn up the Heat show for fellow residents, staff members, and volunteers.
 “I love seeing their passion,” Ed smiles, “It’s a huge impact and I like that it’s a cross section of the entire home.
 If you figure a 400 bed facility, we have about 10% participate every week.”

-As for next year, the sky is the limit.
+As for the future of the group, the sky is the limit.
 One goal is to bring the Now We Drum! group out into the Rochester community, specifically elementary schools, where they can interact with children and understand that what they are doing is something special.
 “I want them to know that they have something to offer the community at-large beyond St. John’s,” Ed says.
 “That’s kind of how we stumbled upon the name – It’s a statement and it’s meant to be an exclamation point.
 This is our time – Now We Drum!”